kai-tub/rico-hdl/README.md

 ## Overview

-The core idea is to run the encoder _once_ on a supported remote sensing dataset.
+The core idea is to run the encoder on a supported remote sensing dataset and use the resulting output to efficiently train deep-learning models.
-The encoder will convert the remote sensing images into a DL-optimized format.
+The encoder converts the remote sensing images into a DL-optimized format.
-The resulting file will provide significantly higher throughput than the original remote sensing images (patches) and should be used instead of the unprocessed dataset.
+The resulting output will provide significantly higher throughput than the original remote sensing images (patches) and should be used instead of the unprocessed dataset.
 The data is encoded in a DL-library independent format, ensuring flexible use.